Skip to main content

 Green bins for multi-unit dwellings

-Multi-unit dwellings will not automatically receive a green waste recycling bin.
-However, if you own a property in a multi-unit development, you may be eligible to opt-in for the green waste recycling service.
+Apartments, units and some townhouses (multi-unit dwellings) will not automatically receive a green waste recycling bin.
+However, you may be eligible to opt-in for the green waste recycling service.
 Council will assess requests on a case-by-case basis.

-If a unit is strata titled (owner-occupied), the owner can request a green waste recycling bin.
+If a unit is owner-occupied, the owner can request a green waste recycling bin.
 We'll contact the owner to confirm where the bin will be placed and who will present the bin for collection.

 If the property has a building manager or body corporate, they must provide approval before the unit owner contacts Council.